 Under the Affordable Care Act, all Medi-Cal health insurance plans offer 10 comprehensive services known as “essential health benefits”, which include:

 However, orthodontic care may or may not be covered depending on the degree of corrective action needed to repair the issue.
-You can learn more about available dental benefits and eligibility by contacting your nearest Freeway Insurance agent or by visiting Denti-Cal.
+You can learn more about available dental benefits and eligibility by contacting your nearest Freeway Insurance agent.

 For those with full-scope Medi-Cal benefits, vision benefits are covered.
 All Medi-Cal members are eligible for a routine eye exam once every 24 months, which checks the health of the eyes and tests for an eyeglass prescription.